How will the next mayor promote Seattle’s cultural life? Candidates weigh in at arts forum

 Phillips clarified at the outset that the forum was intended to be “a chance to learn some — not all — of their plans for supporting the arts in our city,” and referred viewers to the results of a full candidate questionnaire on the arts, available at seattlecityoflit.org/artsforum, for more detailed information.

 In individual opening statements, many of the candidates led with their own backgrounds in the arts.
 Former state representative Jessyn Farrell described playing the saxophone in jazz bands, architect Andrew Grant Houston identified himself as a “former choirboy,” and former NBA player James Donaldson said he was part of the arts community “if you consider sports as part of arts and culture.”
 Only eight of the 15 candidates on the ballot were present at the arts forum.
 M. Lorena González and Casey Sixkiller were among those absent.

 Many of the candidates at the event emphasized both the need to revitalize the city’s arts community, and the role that the arts could play in the community’s economic and psychological recovery from the COVID-19 pandemic.

 “Our arts community has struggled and we need to be … leaning into support” for the arts, said Farrell, as well as “the role arts play in healing from trauma.”

-Colleen Echohawk, executive director of the Chief Seattle Club, said the city had much to heal from between COVID-19 “and before that, four years of Trump,” and she said reviving the arts could play a key role in Seattle’s recovery from COVID-19.
+Colleen Echohawk, former executive director of the Chief Seattle Club, said the city had much to heal from between COVID-19 “and before that, four years of Trump,” and she said reviving the arts could play a key role in Seattle’s recovery from COVID-19.

 After so much economic erosion and closures brought on by the pandemic, “we need to make sure that our arts and culture stay intact,” said Donaldson.